 Figure 4.
 Components of a hen’s leg.
 Source: Dr. Jacquie Jacob, university of Kentucky

 Figure 5.
-Parts of a rooster’s leg
+Components of a rooster’s leg

 Figure 7.
 Parts of a rooster’s head.
-Source: Dr. Jacquie Jacob, University of Kentucky
+Source: Dr. Jacquie Jacob, university of Kentucky